 What Is Gua Sha?

 Gua sha is an ancient Chinese treatment that eases muscle tension and promotes drainage.
-That’s why it can make your face appear temporary slimmer after treatment.
+That’s why it can make your face appear temporarily slimmer after treatment.

 The technique used during treatment means “scraping.”
 You have to apply oil and use a scraping tool made of rose quartz, jade, or other similar stones.
 Then, you would need to scrape the surface of the skin with the preferred tool and create friction to get the desired effect.